Fall 2018 High School Credit Recovery Briefing

 Please be mindful when utilizing requests.
 As there are just three weeks left, the three-week extension is designed for students that are on track to finish with less than a module to complete.
 We will not check a student’s progress before granting the extension, but, ask you be in communication with your local student.

 Note: All extension requests are granted.
-However, you must request the extension by January 24, 2019, at 4 pm.
+However, you must request the extension by the deadline.
 Otherwise, enrollments will be dropped.
 Again, this helps our staff focus on active enrollments in active programs.

 The final late-finish deadline for courses is Friday, February 8, 2019, at 5pm.
 There is no extension available beyond this date.
 We strongly suggest that you guide students to have all mastery assignments in 48 hours before the end of the final deadline to account for returned assignments.